MohaamedBarakat/Easykash_technical_interview/README.md

 npm install

 open .env file
-replace the DB_USER and DB_PASS by your own
+replace the DB_USER and DB_PASS by your own Then run the following command

+npm run dev

 now the project should run correctly